zillionnnnnn/my-node-binance-api/README.md

 ### Upgrading to v1.0.0+

-The library was fully refactored to use modern and typed JavaScript/Typescript version, using the built-in await/async syntax and unifying some methods' signatures.
-Some important changes include the removal of callbacks as parameters of REST methods, adaptation of signatures to directly receive some important request values (symbol, orderId, ...), etc.

 **We highly advise you to update from 0.0.X but minor adjustments might be needed.**

+The library was fully refactored to use a modern and typed JavaScript/Typescript version, using the built-in await/async syntax and unifying some methods' signatures.
+Some important changes include the removal of callbacks as parameters of REST methods, adaptation of signatures to directly receive some important request values (symbol, orderId, ...), among others.

 #### Getting started (ESM)